jennifermulroy/Bitcoin/README.md

 We ran a Monte Carlo simulation for a diversified portfolio with Bitcoin and without to compare a five year return trajectory.

 Given an initial investment of $20,000, in an equally weighted portfolio of Bitcoin, SPDR S&P 500 ETF (SPY), iShares Core U.S. Aggregate Bond ETF (AGG), Bloomberg Commodity Index Total Return ETN (DJCI), and SPDR Gold Shares (GLD), the expected portfolio return in dollars at the 10th percentile: $45,950.42, at the 50th percentile $58,741.36, and at the 90th percentile: $76,136.19

-Given the same initial investment of $20,000, in an equally weighted portfolio of the same assets without Bitcoin, the expected portfolio return in dollars at the 10th percentile: $38,122.49, at the 50th percentile $41,640.88, and at the 90th percentile: $45,503.43
+Given the same initial investment of $20,000, in an equally weighted portfolio of the same assets without Bitcoin, the expected portfolio return in dollars at the 10th percentile: $38,122.49, at the 50th percentile $41,640.88, and at the 90th percentile: $45,503.43, respectively.

+Conclusion:
 In conclusion, Bitcoin has the potential to significantly increase in value over time.
 It is uncorrelated with other risky assets and provides diversification to a portfolio.
-And based on Monte Carlo simulations, if added to a diversfied portfolio can potentially provide additional returns.
+And based on Monte Carlo simulations, if added to a portfolio of other risky assets, it can augment returns.
+However, it has been a very volatile data series since inception and its future carries a high degree of uncertainty.